Enhancing Pathways through Powerful Partnerships.

 We are investing time, talent and money in building opportunity-focused interconnections and culture that our work will make possible -- starting with our goal to change the lives of 10,000 young people in the Bronx.
 This work will include opening new community hubs -- spaces where all our partners can collaborate and develop shared solutions.

 HERE to HERE began in 2015 as a collaborative project between The James and Judith K. Dimon Foundation, Big Picture Learning and DreamYard.
-The James and Judith K. Dimon Foundation also generously supported HERE to HERE's start-up costs and makes direct, incentivizing investments in our first cohort of community partners throughout the Bronx.
+The James and Judith K. Dimon Foundation also generously supported HERE to HERE's start-up costs and makes direct, incentivizing investments in our first cohort of partners throughout the Bronx.